 Revision Genioplasty (Chin Surgery)

-Chin surgery (genioplasty or mentoplasty) involves altering the shape of the chin, by reducing, reshaping, or augmenting its size.
+Chin surgery (genioplasty or mentoplasty) involves altering the shape of the chin by reducing, reshaping, or augmenting its size.
 There are many options available, including moving the chin forward or down, or widening or narrowing it, in relation to the patient’s facial features and preferences.
+Corrective chin surgery is necessary when a primary surgical procedure was unsuccessful in achieving its goals.

-The detailed artistry of chin surgery: what makes a beautiful chin?
+The artistry of chin surgery: what makes a beautiful chin?

 How long should I wait before chin revision surgery?